 Everyone has a role to play in caring for the waterways that sustain us.

 The region’s water quality and supply is generally good but it’s under increasing pressure and needs improvement in some locations.
-Regional Council is investing more than $24 million each year each year into work with local people to care for the region’s natural freshwater.
+Regional Council is investing more than $30 million each year into work with local people to care for the region’s natural freshwater.

 That includes action on the ground in the Tauranga Harbour, Rotorua Lakes, Kaituna River and Maketū Estuary, Rangitāiki and Ōhiwa Harbour catchments.